Mount Mansfield

-Mount Mansfield is one of three spots in Vermont where true alpine tundra survives from the Ice Ages.
+Mount Mansfield is one of three locations in Vermont where true alpine tundra survives from the Ice Ages.
 A few acres exist on Camel's Hump and Mount Abraham nearby and to the south, but Mount Mansfield's summit still holds about 200 acre.
 In 1980, the Mount Mansfield Natural Area was designated as a National Natural Landmark by the National Park Service.